Mahmud-CSE16/Quiz-App---Firestore-with-Android-MVVM-Architecture/README.md

 In this tutorial, we will be building a very simple quiz app which will take data from Firebase Firestore using Android MVVM Architecture.

-### Part-3 , Part-4 and Part-5
+### Part-6
-* Working with ListFragment
+* Working with Some Fragment Change Animation
-* Creating and configure MVVM model for Firestore data fetch
-* Image Load from Firestore by Glide
+* Value pass through NavController to another fragment.